mountaincharlie/midi-dragon/README.md

 * My JavaScript for implementing my Genres select in the All Pre-made Songs browsing page, was based on and adapted from the logic for the Sort Select described above, but the html and python in the views.py was custom made for this project.
 * The views logic for my 'like' button on the song_details pages was adapted from my [RecipeChefsKissView view](https://github.com/mountaincharlie/project-four-cook-ebook/blob/main/cook_ebook/views.py) in my Cook eBook project.
 * Testimonials Carousel made with [Bootstrap 5 carousels](https://getbootstrap.com/docs/5.0/components/carousel/) with controls, indicators and captions.
 I adapted this code quite a bit to fit how I was creating the slides with a for loop and for how I styled it to fit with the rest of the site.
+* In order to keep the user on their current page when adding/removing items to their Tracklist I used [Code Institute's method](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/933797d5e14d6c3f072df31adf0ca6f938d02218/products/templates/products/product_detail.html) of having a hidden input with; name="redirect_url" value="{{ request.path }}, and then getting the redirect_url in the View in order to redirect the user to the correct url after adding/removing a song to their Tracklist.
+I used this on my song_details pages as well as when browsing songs.

 ### Media
 * Images: